 Our labor- and time-intensive approach to caring for your fine bed and table linens is just one reason why our french laundry service is unmatched by any dry cleaner or laundry in Arizona and by few in the USA.

 What’s more, our french laundry service is completely green.

 All dry cleaning fluids and detergents and all wet cleaning detergents used in our dry cleaning and wet cleaning operations are environmentally benign or biodegradable.

 By the way, there are technical reasons why we refrain from using the term “organic” — a term that amounts to nothing more than green washing when used by the overwhelming majority of dry cleaners and laundries.

 Truth be told, any ordinary cleaner can “clean and press” bed and table linens.
 In a few hours.

-But there’s much more to crafting extraordinary linens than jamming them in a washer, injecting hot water and harsh, caustic, industrial grade detergents, and running them through a Mangle ironer like bathroom tissue through a Charmin factory.
+But there’s much more to crafting extraordinary linens than jamming them in a washer, injecting hot water and harsh, caustic, industrial grade detergents, and running them through Mangle ironers like bathroom tissue through a Charmin factory.

-Or, even worse, farming out your fine linens to some unknown, wholesale laundry that processes linens for Motel 6 and Best Western.
+Or, even worse, farming out your fine linens to some unknown, wholesale laundry that processes linens in bulk for Motel 6 and Best Western.